DaveMielke/NBP/b2g/doc/UserInterface/Features/settings-keyboard.rst

   ====================  =======  ====================  =====================
   Setting               Default  Choices               Buttons
   --------------------  -------  --------------------  ---------------------
-  Literary Braille      On       Off, On
+  Long Press            On       Off, On
-  Braille Code          UEB G2   UEB/EBAE G2/G1        Change
-  Word Wrap             On       Off, On
+  Reverse Panning       Off      Off, On
-  Notifications         On       Off, On
+  One Hand              Off      Off, On
   ====================  =======  ====================  =====================